KemalIlkilic/bookly/README.md

 # FastAPI Beyond CRUD

-This is the source code for the [FastAPI Beyond CRUD](https://youtube.com/playlist?list=PLEt8Tae2spYnHy378vMlPH--87cfeh33P&si=rl-08ktaRjcm2aIQ) course.
-The course focuses on FastAPI development concepts that go beyond the basic CRUD operations.
+This is the source code for the personal fastapi project.
+The project focuses on FastAPI development concepts that go beyond the basic CRUD operations.

-For more details, visit the project's [website](https://jod35.github.io/fastapi-beyond-crud-docs/site/).

 ## Table of Contents